Oh Baby! Pregnancy, Maternity, and Child Care Leave in Japan

 Parents can take advantage of the ママ・パパ育休プラス制度 (mama papa ikukyuu purasu seido).
 Childcare leave can be extended to when a child is 14 months old if both mother and father intend to take (育児休業) ikuji kyuugyou leave.

 I can’t even remember all the paperwork that my husband and I had to fill out in the months before and after the monster was born.
 And I even had to fill out something last month about adjusting my pension payments.
 Keep copies of everything that you submit, too.

 ANYONE Can Take Maternity Leave

-Regardless if you’re a full-time, contract, part-time, arubaito, or full-time salaried worker with benefits, every woman is entitled to maternity leave.
+Regardless if you’re a full-time, contract, part-time, arubaito, or full-time salaried worker with benefits, you are entitled to maternity leave!

 Maternity leave is also available for you even if you had a miscarriage (provided you’re pregnant for more than 12 weeks) and if you’ve had a stillbirth.

 Now, (paid) maternity and (paid) childcare leave… that depends on if you’ve how long you’ve paid into the unemployment scheme (for more than 1 year…)